rlhardrock/rlhardrock/README.md

-- 👋 Hi, I’m @rlhardrock
+- 👋 Hi, I’m @rlhardrock  and call me  Louisk Rex
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data World !
+Engineer, Science, Analytics, Management !
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PHP (Laravel), JS (React), Python ....
+SQL and others!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Owls Football ! this is not a software
-- 📫 How to reach me ...
+- 📫 How to reach me! wait a moment not yet

 <!---
 rlhardrock/rlhardrock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.